NicholiNoah/NicholiNoah/content/_index.md

 &nbsp; Hi, I'm Nicholi Noah.<br>
 A spatial media artist, Immersive Technologist, and curious opportunity-uncoverer with a passion for accessible learning.
 Surrounded by constant inspiration, I enjoy merging art with engineering.
-On a quest to push video further than anyone has ever known or imagined.
+A driving quest to push video further than anyone has ever known or imagined.
 But that's just the challenge I give myself to stay in shape and up-to-date with technology.
 What I really enjoy is collaborating with others.
 So much I consider Collaboration itself to be my favorite medium.
 Real collaboration.
 Human-to-human, artist-to-organization.

 Constantly refining my approach and communication has returned decades of amazing projects and partnerships.